 One of the first stories I heard about the Donora smog of 1948 concerned the football game between the Donora Dragons and the Monongahela Wildcats on Saturday October 31.
 Donora lost the game 27–7, a disheartening loss to be sure.
 As I heard it, one of Donora’s star players, left end Stanley Sawa, was called off the field by a loudspeaker announcement and told to return home immediately.

-According to the story, which also appears in numerous published accounts later, Sawa ran down the hill to his home on 5th Street, rushed in, and asked the neighbor who greeted him, “What’s going on?
+According to the story, which also appears in numerous published accounts later, Sawa ran down the hill to his home at 601 5th Street, rushed in, and asked the neighbor who greeted him, “What’s going on?
 Why did you make me leave the game?”